What is Periodontal Disease, Perioscaling and Root-planing?

 - When measuring pockets between the teeth and gums are the pockets more than 4mm in depth?
 It is normal to have a little space between your gums and teeth.
 Generally speaking 3 mm or less is considered healthy.

 - After taking dental x-rays is there any evidence of bone loss occurring?
 Dental x-rays can show bone loss as well as teeth.
 The way that bone loss is identified is by comparing current dental x-rays with previous dental x-rays.
 If the current x-rays show a lower bone level than the previous then you are in the process of losing bone!
+During the process of taking x-rays, Smile Design Dentistry takes every precaution to protect our dental patients.

 Let’s assume that you have the four indicators listed above and your dentist is ruling out gingivitis or has given you the diagnosis that unfortunately, you have active periodontal disease.

-What are my Perio Scaling Treatment Options?
+What are Common Perio Scaling Treatment Options?

-Treatment options will be dictated by how severe your periodontal disease is.
+Perio Scaling treatment options will be dictated by how severe your periodontal disease is.
 Periodontal disease is tooth specific.
 Meaning that you can have periodontal disease on just one tooth and the rest of the mouth is fine.
 Also the deeper the pockets are between your teeth and gums the harder the periodontal disease is to treat.
 The pockets are measured in millimeters.
 You may have heard your hygienist in the past take their little probe out and call out numbers as she went through your mouth measuring the depth of pockets around all your teeth.

 If your heard numbers of 2, 3 or maybe even a few 4s you are generally speaking, ok.